 Prior to publishing the dataset, it will exist as a working copy and can be accessed from the Asset Inventory.
 This allows you to complete different stages of the dataset at different times and can be completed by different contributors.

-Any changes made on the dataset, such as schema modifications, changing data sources, etc., will show up in the revision log on the right-hand side of the dataset draft page.
+Any changes made to the dataset, such as schema modifications, changing data sources, etc., will show up in the revision log on the right-hand side of the dataset draft page.
 You will be able to view the changes made to the data schema by clicking on the ‘Schema’ link in the revision log.
 This will bring you to the data preview version of the changes that were made.
 To use those settings, select ‘Save’ from the bottom right corner of the data table.

 Once you are finished creating the dataset and are ready to publish, click the ‘Publish Dataset’ button from the draft page.
 Then, select the desired visibility permissions for the dataset and click ‘Done.’
 You have now finished publishing a dataset using the new Data Import Experience!